Pullman Company: Corporate history

 The original Pullman Palace Car Co. had been organized on February 22, 1867.

 On January 1, 1900, after buying numerous associated and competing companies, it was reorganized as The Pullman Co., characterized by its trademark phrase, "Travel and Sleep in Safety and Comfort."

-In 1924, the Pullman Car & Manufacturing Corporation was organized from the previous Pullman manufacturing department, to consolidate the car building interests of The Pullman Co.
-The parent company, The Pullman Co., was reorganized as Pullman, Inc., on June 21, 1927.
+In 1924, the Pullman Car & Manufacturing Corporation was organized from the previous Pullman manufacturing department and recently acquired Haskell & Barker Car Company, to consolidate the car building interests of The Pullman Co.
+The parent company, The Pullman Co. was established as its own company and Pullman, Inc., was formed on June 21, 1927.

 The best years for Pullman were the mid-1920s.
 In 1925, the fleet grew to 9800 cars.
 Twenty-eight thousand conductors and twelve thousand porters were employed by the Pullman Co.
 Pullman built its last standard heavyweight sleeping car in February 1931.

-Pullman purchased controlling interest in Standard Steel Car Company in 1929, and on December 26, 1934, Pullman Car & Manufacturing (along with several other Pullman, Inc. subsidiaries), merged with Standard Steel Car Co. (and its subsidiaries) to form the Pullman-Standard Car Manufacturing Company.
+Pullman purchased controlling interest in Standard Steel Car Company in 1929, and on December 26, 1934, Pullman Car & Manufacturing, along with several other Pullman, Inc. subsidiaries, merged with Standard Steel Car Co. and its subsidiaries to form the Pullman-Standard Car Manufacturing Company.
 Pullman-Standard remained in the rail car manufacturing business until 1982.
-Standard Steel Car Co., had been organized on January 2, 1902, to operate a railroad car manufacturing facility at Butler, Pennsylvania (and, after 1906, a facility at Hammond, Indiana), and was reorganized as a subsidiary of Pullman, Inc., on March 1, 1930.
+Standard Steel Car Co., had been organized on January 2, 1902, to operate a railroad car manufacturing facility at Butler, Pennsylvania, and, after 1906, a facility at Hammond, Indiana, was reorganized as a subsidiary of Pullman, Inc., on March 1, 1930.

 In 1940, just as orders for lightweight cars were increasing and sleeping car traffic was growing, the United States Department of Justice filed an anti-trust complaint against Pullman Incorporated in the U.S. District Court at Philadelphia (Civil Action No. 994).
-The government sought to separate the company's sleeping car operations from its manufacturing activities.
+The federal government sought to separate the company's sleeping car operations from its manufacturing activities.
 In 1944, the court concurred, ordering Pullman Incorporated to divest itself of either the Pullman Company (operating) or the Pullman-Standard Car Manufacturing Company (manufacturing).
-After three years of negotiations, the Pullman Company was sold to a consortium of 57 railroads for approximately US$40 million.
+After three years of negotiations, the Pullman Company was sold to a consortium of 57 railroads for approximately US$40 million, equal to $ today.